kylegilman/video-embed-thumbnail-generator/readme.txt

 == Upgrade Notice ==

 = 4.8 =
 Videopack now requires PHP version 7.2.5.
 This Videopack update is a significant security overhaul.
 There might be some FFMPEG features that break because I wasn't able to test every possible configuration.
+Use <a href="https://wordpress.org/plugins/wp-rollback/">WP Rollback</a> to return to version 4.7.5 if you encounter any big problems.

 = 4.7 =
 "Video Embed & Thumbnail Generator" is now "Videopack" and I've removed old video players StrobeMediaPlayback and JW Player 6 that haven't been supported for several years.
 Freemius is also integrated on an opt-in basis to allow premium add-ons.
 More info in the <a href="https://wordpress.org/support/topic/removing-old-players-and-adding-freemius/">support forum</a>.